 When visiting Kolkata, many people like to stay in and around Park Street.
 However, during Durga Puja, it's not the best location to be in.
 The reason is because the famous Durga Puja pandals are all located away from this area, many of them in north and south Kolkata.

-Out of the two areas, south Kolkata is definitely the more appealing one, with more facilities.
-There are a number of boutique hotels and guesthouses that you can choose from.
-Here are 10 convenient places to stay for Durga Puja in Kolkata.
+Out of the two areas, south Kolkata is definitely the more appealing one, with more facilities and flashier celebrations.
+There are a number of boutique hotels and guesthouses that you can choose from there.
+Durga Puja celebrations in north Kolkata tend to be more traditional, albeit definitely worth experiencing.
+Decent accommodations are limited though.
+Staying in central Kolkata is an option, as there's plenty to see there.
+Here's the pick of convenient places to stay for Durga Puja in Kolkata.

 - Address: 48/44 Swiss Park, Kolkata.
 Beside State Bank of India ATM.